9999years/cheatsheets/jj.md

   - Keep a number of changes in your working copy and split changes as you make them into new 'parallel' commits.
   - Also: <https://ofcr.se/jujutsu-merge-workflow>
+  - Create a new stream of work: `jj split -B merge -A master@upstream -i`
+    - TODO: Can we do something clever with revsets here?

 # Problems